rahulgopinath/rahulgopinath.github.io/_posts/sunmicrosystems/2007-04-22-a_thin_slice_of_haskell.md

 ##### Some conventions

-The interactive prompt of Hugs is assumed to be '|', the output from Hugs is shown with a leading '=', :e switches to edit mode (as it does in Hugs) and :t shows the type of the expressions.
+The interactive prompt of Hugs is assumed to be '>', the output from Hugs is shown with a leading '=', :e switches to edit mode (as it does in Hugs) and :t shows the type of the expressions.

-The markers '<[ and ]>' denote the source code.

 ##### Arithmetic and Lists